Directed by Earl Bellamy

 So that is pretty good, as far as it goes, with director Earl Bellamy guiding us through the plot(s) of the film with a TV-scale comfortable competence, not at all inappropriate to a disaster flick that's proud to be small—this is maybe my favorite thing about it, and the secondary cast's blithe and denialistic attitude toward the prospect of doom rings unpleasantly true to life (Culp plays his pilot as visibly annoyed at the chores Paul tasks him with, and is still complaining about missing a date in San Francisco even when it's become clear the dam will break)—though Bellamy doesn't let the tone of the thing go entirely slack, never neglecting to bring a tightening sense of fatalism to the proceedings, since of course there's no way that Paul will actually manage to avert the waiting catastrophe.
 By no means is it perfect: for one thing, nobody rewrote Dan Ingalls's teleplay around Milner's 45 years on Earth when he was cast, so every piece of backstory that indicates that poor-boy Paul looked up to Cutler as a father figure or that Milner and 26 year-old Barbara Hershey could be childhood sweethearts comes off laughable in the most hapless B-movie kind of way.
 Then there are the bits that feel slapped-together overnight.
 Consider Sam's subplot with his pregnant wife (Carol Lynley, another Poseidon alum, and naturally there's "a pregnant wife") who gets trapped in her flooding house because, depending on the scene, she's either dying of something like an amniotic embolism, or is perfectly fine; or the way that Andy mechanically seeks out a peril to be put in, because, after having it explained to him by someone he trusts that a flood is imminent, he goes off to wander around the Goddamn woods, for no reason I managed to notice.

 This bleeds into the finale, which is dragged out across the last half hour of Flood's 97 minutes.
 Given the stately construction of Allen's features, it's remarkable that he must've felt that the titular disaster here couldn't be put off longer and concentrated into a tighter climax.
 Worse, it's not like WBTV gave him the means to realize much of one anyway: the last genuinely good scene is the last desperate attempt to open the spillways and save the town, which ends with the dam's collapse.
 It is not the worst stunt and miniature work, and it's not unthrilling, but it's not great.
 It also comes off like Allen had been obliged to soften his typical callousness; it's crass to say, but this film does not have the body count it requires, whereas the destruction porn on offer is drab and low-key, more "stuff floating around in a swimming pool" than "raging floodwaters," matched with stock footage that feels like it's hovering in a void outside the movie.
 And it just takes such a long time—a curious thing, for a flood—contriving such awkwardly-staged danger around the safest characters in the film that it's hard not to get bored with it.
 Even when it does get mean, it doesn't feel real, like Allen presented a list of the few characters who could die, but nobody put in the work to get them to a place where they reasonably would.
 Nothing about it hurts like it should.
-It never finds even a TV-scale copy of the mortal terror that Poseidon and Inferno soaked you in.
+It never finds even a TV-scale copy of the mortal terror that Poseidon and Inferno had respectively soaked and boiled you in.
 It's an underwhelming conclusion to a movie that had promised more, but what's so disappointing about it, coming from this filmmaker, is how emotionally flat this disaster is.